 A highlight of Bana Hills is the Golden Bridge, completed in 2018, featuring giant stone hands cradling a pedestrian bridge that provides panoramic views of the surrounding mountains and valleys.
 Another notable site is the Linh Ung Pagoda, nestled amidst tranquil gardens and adorned with intricate Buddhist statues, offering a serene atmosphere for contemplation.

-The Bana Cable Car, operated since 2009 and held several records, including the Guinness World Record for the longest non-stop single track at nearly 6 kilometers.
+The Bana Cable Car, operated since 2009, holds several records, including the Guinness World Record for the longest non-stop single track at nearly 6 kilometers.
 The cable car journey ascends through the lush Ba Na Mountains, offering breathtaking views of Da Nang city, the East Sea, and the countryside.

 Golden Bridge - The Golden Bridge in Ba Na Hills is an architectural marvel known for its stunning design.
 Supported by giant stone hands, it appears to float above the lush hills, offering breathtaking views of the surrounding landscape.
 This iconic attraction has captivated visitors with its unique blend of artistry and natural beauty.

-Hoi An Ancient Town - We check out at 9 am and leave for Hoi An in the morning.
-After that, you will have a good lunch served in Hoi An before keep moving to My Son in the afternoon.
+Hoi An Ancient Town - Check out at 9 AM and leave for Hoi An in the morning.
+Afterward, enjoy a delightful lunch in Hoi An before continuing to My Son in the afternoon.

 Hoi An Ancient Town, situated on Vietnam’s central coast, is a UNESCO World Heritage site celebrated for its well-preserved blend of Vietnamese, Chinese, Japanese, and European architectural influences.
 Dating back over 2,000 years, it served as a bustling trading port and cultural crossroads.
 Visitors can explore its atmospheric narrow streets, adorned with ancient houses, temples, and merchant residences.
 Today, Hoi An is famous for its lantern-lit evenings, vibrant markets, and delectable local cuisine, offering a captivating glimpse into Vietnam’s rich history and cultural heritage.